HawkTaka/Planet-Invaders/README.md

 # Planet-Invaders
-Planet Invaders: A Tower defense game (Demo) designed in Unity for practice.
+Planet Invaders: A Tower Defence game (Demo) designed in Unity for practice.
 This Project is not very advance but contain the following:

 **Features:**